DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

-        the state of the form fields along with various other fields such as validity, dirtiness, etc. This store slice is 'dumb' and does not take into consideration route or app level business logic' for this route.
+        the state of the form fields along with various other fields such as validity, dirtiness, etc. This store slice is 'dumb' and does not take into consideration route or app level business logic.
         That logic is handled in the store 'state' directly under the 'route' folder.
 Each extension is:
         - *.actions.ts
         - *.effects.ts
         - *.service.ts